JoshuaKabo/MyEfficiencyTools/README.md

-# AutoHotkeyScripts
+# MyEfficiencyTools
-My AutoHotkey Scripts for improved computer use.
+My AutoHotkey Scripts, keyboard layouts, and other minor doodads for improved computer use.